earlygrey/shapedrawer/README.md

 PolygonShapeDrawer drawer = new PolygonShapeDrawer(polygonBatch, region);
 ```

-PolygonShapeDrawer extends ShapeDrawer, so if you're already using a PolygonBatch this is recommended anyway!
+PolygonShapeDrawer extends ShapeDrawer so you still have access to all the methods provided by the latter.

 ---